Bascil/go-data-structures-and-design-patterns/32-singleton-design-pattern/readme.md

 - one of the most used design patterns
 - provides a single instance of an object
 - guarantees no duplicate instances
-- At the first call to use the instance, you create a singleton instance and then reused in subsequent calls in all the parts of the application
+- At the first call to use the instance, you create a singleton instance and then reuse the same instance in subsequent calls in all the parts of the application
 - with singleton you are hiding the complexity of creating the object